Sample Preparation Lab

 - Linkam TS1400XY, a relatively new stage designed for melt inclusion heating and re-homogenization experiments.
 The temperature range goes from ambient to 1400°C at a heating rate of up to 200°C/min and cooling rates of 240°C per second.
 The sample is mounted onto a sapphire sample slide and can be manipulated within the ceramic heater by 6mm in the X and Y-axis.
 This stage will be used to re-heat, and if necessary re homogenize, melt inclusions after water data was collected by Raman spectroscopy to avoid any induced diffusion loss into the host.

-- Linkam The THMSG600 specifically designed for micro-thermometry of fluid inclusions with a precision better than 0.1°C and a stability of 0.001°C. The THMSG600 has a temperature range of -195°C to 600°C. The sample is placed on 7 mm quartz cover slip.
+- Linkam THMSG600 specifically designed for micro-thermometry of fluid inclusions with a precision better than 0.1°C and a stability of 0.001°C. The THMSG600 has a temperature range of -195°C to 600°C. The sample is placed on 7 mm quartz cover slip.
 A liquid nitrogen cooling pump is used to enable a wide range of cooling rates from 0.01°C to 150°C/min.

 The experimental heating and cooling stages include Linkam TS96 controllers, vacuum pump, and a modified Olympus BX53MTRF-S long-working distance microscope.
-Specifically, for the melt inclusion experiments on olivine hosted inclusions we will install a SENTAG oxygen purge system, necessary to remove any trace O2 in the He or Ar used, and a SENTAG oxygen analyzer to control the state of oxidation of the experiments.
+Specifically, for the melt inclusion experiments on olivine hosted inclusions we installed a SENTAG oxygen purge system, necessary to remove any trace O2 in the He or Ar used, and a SENTAG oxygen analyzer to control the state of oxidation of the experiments.

 CO2 (and other gases) calibration apparatus